 Preferred (one or more of the following):

 - Experience with in vitro analytical techniques to assess the cell viability of tissue constructs.
+Experience with microfluidics.

 - Experience working with induced pluripotent stem cells.